-The stoic expression on Julius Randle’s face told lots of the story.
+The stoic expression on Julius Randle’s face told a lot of the story.
 So did his unflinching honesty surrounding his frustration with playing time during a double-digit win over Phoenix on Sunday at Staples Center.

 “I played 15 minutes yesterday,” said Randle, who didn’t speak to reporters after Sunday’s game but was made available after Monday’s practice.
 “I was frustrated when I went out on the court.
 Simple.”

 With the Lakers’ reserves coughing up a 38-point lead in the fourth quarter against Phoenix, Lakers coach Byron Scott phased his starters back in the game.
-When Lakers forward Larry Nance Jr entered the game with 4:43 remaining, Randle looked extremely irritated as he went to the bench.
-Afterwards, Scott said he told Randle in front of the team to “guard your man” after also overshadowing his 12 rebounds and three assists with two points on 0-of-4 shooting in 15 minutes.
+When Lakers forward Larry Nance Jr entered with 4:43 remaining, Randle looked irritated as he went to the bench.
+Afterwards, Scott said he told Randle in front of the team to “guard your man” after also overshadowing his 12 rebounds and three assists with two points on 0-of-4 shooting.

 Scott emphasized he had also addressed the Lakers’ entire reserve unit.
 Scott had talked about Randle individually following Sunday’s win because Scott was specifically asked about Randle’s frustration.
 But Scott offered a new message to Randle, who has spent the last month as a reserve despite representing the Lakers’ seventh pick of the 2014 NBA Draft.

 Scott described Randle’s attitude in Monday’s practice as “okay.”
 Scott then stressed Randle has “another chance” when the Lakers (8-27) host the Golden State Warriors (31-2) on Tuesday at Staples Center.
-Yet, Randle suggested handling his frustrations might become easier said than done.
+Yet, Randle suggested handling his emotions might become difficult.

 It has mostly entailed frustration amid the Lakers’ losses and Randle’s evolving roles.
 On Sunday, Randle yelled at reserve guard Marcelo Huertas to pass him the ball.
 But Randle sounded defiant about his game.
 He touted his 12 rebounds and three assists while arguing he only scored two points because of having only four shots attempts.

 “It’s not about more shots.
-They weren’t showing my anything.
+They weren’t showing me anything.
 I just took what the defense gave me,” Randle said.
 “It’s about ball movement.
-It;s not about ball attempts and getting points.
+It’s not about ball attempts and getting points.
 It’s about getting wins.”

 “That’s almost asking if he’s jealous of Larry.
 I don’t think so,” Scott said.
 “The one thing about Julius that I do know is that he wants this bad.
 He wants to perform.
 He wants to play well.
 Sometimes you want that too bad.
 You’ve got to relax and just kind of let the game come to you.
 But again, he’s 21 years old.
 He’s young.
 He’s going to go through these type of things.
 As a coach, I’m going to let him go through it.
 I said my peace last night and I’m going to let him go through it.”

-Yet, Scott has suggested in recent days he may start Randle at power forward and slide Nance Jr. at small forward, something Nance Jr. said he would “love.”
+Yet, Scott has suggested in recent days he may make another change.
+He may start Randle at power forward and slide Nance at small forward, something Nance Jr. said he would “love.”

 “You can’t get frustrated all the time and can’t be happy all the time,” Randle said.
 “Basketball is a game of ups and downs and emotions.
 The biggest thing is you control your effort and how hard you play.
 That’s what I’ll continue to do.”